Uyghur grammar: Vowels

 Uyghur has eight vowels.
-Vowels are rounded (o, u, ü, ö) and unrounded (a, i, e, ë); this distinction is sometimes termed labial vs. non-labial; they are front (ü, ö, e) or back (u, o, a).
+Vowels are rounded (o, u, ü, ö) and unrounded (a, i, e, ë); this distinction is sometimes termed labial vs. non-labial; they are front (ü, ö, e, ë) or back (u, o, a).
 These distinctions are critical for harmonic purposes, since Uyghur words are subject to vowel harmony.
 The orthographic vowel i represents both a front [i] and a back [ɨ] and is not subject to vowel harmony.

+Stress

-Uyghur accent (stress or high pitch, which we will for convenience call stress) is not well understood, yet some general remarks can be made to aid language learning.
+Uyghur accent (stress or high pitch, which this article will for convenience call stress) is not well understood, yet some general remarks can be made to aid language learning.
 In Uyghur, stress is mostly determined by the length of syllables.
 This means that a syllable which is closed (i.e., ends in consonants [CVC or CVCC]) tends to attract stress, while a syllable which is open (i.e. ends in a vowel [CV]) does not.
-A general rule of thumb is: stress the last syllable of the stem, e.g. ayagh "foot," Turpan'gha "to Turfan." (in the vocabulary lists, we underline stressed syllables.)
+A rule of thumb is: stress the last syllable of the stem, e.g. ayagh "foot," Turpan'gha "to Turfan."

+Words without closed syllables are likely to have the final syllable stressed.

+Certain suffixes attract and repel stress.

+Attract stress: -GAn, -Gu, (A)m, -(I)wat.

+Repel stress (to the preceding vowel): -(I)wer.

+Harmonic Rules

 Word-internal harmony is relatively weak in Uyghur, but when suffixes are added to a word stem, certain suffix vowels and consonants harmonize with those of the stem.
-There are two variable vowels in Uyghur, A (a/e) and I (i/u/ü).
-There is one harmonically variable consonant type: G (k/g/q/gh).
-Uyghur’s harmony system has three relevant components: voicing, backness and roundness harmony.
+There are three variable vowels in Uyghur, A (a/e), I (i/u/ü), and U (u/ü).
+There are three harmonically variable consonant types: G (k/g/q/gh), K (k/q) and D (d/t).
+Uyghur's harmony system has three relevant components: voicing, backness and roundness harmony.
+Note that -AK will always be either -ek or -aq, and -IK can only be ik, iq, uq, or ük.